 3.)
-Popularity was never an option, so growing up, I was the most enthusiastic band nerd I could be.This desire must have screwed with my 6th grade fashion sense because a staple of my wardrobe was a horrific oversized blue sweater with a giant saxophone embroidered across the front.
+Popularity was never an option, so growing up, I was the most enthusiastic band nerd I could be.This desire must have screwed with my 6th grade fashion sense because a staple of my wardrobe was an oversized blue sweater with a giant saxophone embroidered across the front.
 I wore it on school picture day---probably so I could horrify myself 20+ years later and willingly embarrass myself in front of you.

-Despite our phenomenal lack of musicianship, we managed to win a round of Peabody's "Battle of the Bands." (in the 1990's, Peabody's was a popular music club/bar in downtown Cleveland).
+Despite our phenomenal lack of musicianship, we won a round of Peabody's "High School Battle of the Bands." (in the 1990's, Peabody's was a popular music club/bar in downtown Cleveland).
 As I mentioned, we were painfully bad, but I think we made up for that in our sheer craftiness.
-We knew the judging was based on crowd response, so we got a huge number of kids of our high school to come cheer for us….and most importantly, to bring airhorns.
-Lesson: enthusiasm, a crowd riler-upper and an airhorn are keys to success.
+We knew the judging was based on crowd response, so we got a huge number of kids of our high school to come cheer for us…with airhorns.
+Lesson: enthusiasm, a crowd riler-upper and an airhorn are the keys to success.

 9.)
 I am owned by a Boston Terrier named Luna and a Pit Bull mix named Stella.
-Outside, we share our yard with two resident snapping turtles who live in our little front pond.
+There are also two resident snapping turtles who live in our little front pond.
 They are surly beasts and would totally kill me if they could, but I love that they live in my yard and I insist that we're BFFs.
-We used to have 3 outdoor cats that we called “Stephen Furry,” “Kevin Furant,” and “Lebron Mange.” (we are NBA fans).
+We used to have 3 outdoor cats that we called “Stephen Furry,” “Kevin Furant,” and “Lebron Mange.” (my husband Ben and I are NBA fans).